GWB2025/tma-latex-generator/README.md

 ## 🎯 Overview

-The TMA LaTeX Generator is a professional GUI application that creates structured LaTeX file hierarchies for academic assignments.
-Instead of manually creating multiple interconnected LaTeX files, this tool generates the complete structure based on your question configuration.
+The TMA LaTeX Generator is a professional GUI application that creates structured LaTeX file hierarchies for academic assignments, specifically designed for use with **Overleaf**.
+Instead of manually creating multiple interconnected LaTeX files, this tool generates the complete structure based on your question configuration, ready to upload to Overleaf.

 ### ✨ Key Features